garyttt/kops-terraform-tutorial/README.md

 4. Generate the terraform code
 5. Run the code after converting it to 0.12 format and fixing 0-0-0-0--0 references

+6. Feel free to play with the created cluster, for example, terminate one of the worker nodes to see what will happen.
-6. After playing with the created cluster, DON'T FORGET to 'terraform destroy' to avoid AWS resources usage charges!!!
+7. After playing with it, DON'T FORGET to 'terraform destroy' to avoid AWS resources usage charges!!!